 5. Your music files will now show up in the Media app and your videos and photos in the Gallery application.

 6. If you wish to manage these media files on your device, browse to Downloads with the File Browser application.

-Alternatively you cound install Android app Dropbox to your phone and use it instead of the net browser.
+Alternatively, you could install the Android app Dropbox on your phone and use it instead of the net browser.

 5. Transferring files over Bluetooth

 Bluetooth is a wireless and fairly hassle-free way of transferring data, but it is quite slow.
 Therefore this method is recommended for cases where you are transferring only a moderate amount of files, or files that are quite small in size (for eg. single songs, single photos etc.).